Picuris Pueblo, New Mexico: History

-The Picuris people previously lived in an earlier, larger village of about 3,000 people now known as Pot Creek, near Taos.
-They migrated to the present location along the Rio Pueblo de Taos about 1250 CE.
+The Picuris People once lived in Chaco Canyon, now a UNESCO World Heritage Site.
+The Picuris people later lived in a village of about 3,000 people now known as Pot Creek, near Taos.
+They migrated to the present location along the Rio Pueblo about 1250 CE.
 In the 15th century it was one of the largest Tiwa pueblos, influenced by Apache and other Plains Indian cultures, as was the Taos Pueblo.

 In the late 17th century people from the pueblos of New Mexico revolted against the Spanish colonialists, particularly during a revolt between 1680 and 1696 when they fought for autonomy and their land.
 Following this period the people of the pueblo were dispersed and had abandoned their pueblo until 1706.
 At that time they joined with the Spanish to fight against attacks by Comanche and Apache tribes.
 Then, the Picuris pueblo people settled into a peaceful period.

 Spanish explorer Don Juan de Oñate named the pueblo "Pikuria" - which means "those who paint."
 The pueblo was influenced by the Spanish, particularly adoption of Christian religious practices and letting go of traditional rituals and ceremonies.
 The San Lorenzo de Picurís church was built of adobe by 1776 and was restored in the 21st century.
 Having been influenced by the Spanish and then the Americans for centuries, the Picuris adopted telephone and electrical services, paved roads and television.
-They resumed their traditional customs, which are performed throughout the year, and became self-governing again in the mid 1920s.
+They resumed their traditional customs, which are performed throughout the year, and became self-governing again in the mid-1920s.
 As of 2014, the pueblo maintained a growing herd of buffalo.
+Pueblo is a member of the Intertribal Buffalo Council.